Atlantic Science Enterprise Centre

 Project description

-Public Services and Procurement Canada (PSPC) is redeveloping the existing Gulf Fisheries Centre into a multi-partner research and office facility.
-This new hub will be known as the Atlantic Science Enterprise Centre (ASEC).
+The Atlantic Science Enterprise Centre (ASEC) is a lead project of the Laboratories Canada strategy.
+As part of this project, Public Services and Procurement Canada (PSPC) is redeveloping the Gulf Fisheries Centre into a multi-partner collaborative research and office facility.

-ASEC will be equipped with modern lab spaces and technology, as well as offices and work spaces for over 700 employees from 4 federal organizations including:
+ASEC will be equipped with modern lab spaces and technology, offices, and workspaces for over 700 employees from four (4) federal organizations including:

-The Canadian Space Agency will participate in the ASEC program as a virtual partner.
+The Canadian Space Agency will participate in ASEC as a virtual partner.

 Project timeline